-Hello Excellers, and welcome back to another #FormulaFriday #Excel formula tip in my 2021 Series.
+Hello Excellers, and welcome back to another #FormulaFriday #Excel formula tip in my Excel Series.
 Today, I want to show you how to use the FORMULATEXT function to check if your cells contain the same Excel formula.

 Why would you need to do this?.
 Well, one of my subscribers needed to do exactly this.
 They needed an easy way to check formulas on multiple pages were using the same (correct) formula.
-In particular, the Sales Tax is being calculated correctly.
+In particular, is the Sales Tax is being calculated correctly.

 Each of the worksheets in their Excel workbook had a formula that calculated the sales tax for each month.
 On each worksheet, the sales tax was housed in cell C3.
 The monthly sales run B3 to B14 as can be seen in the screen grab below.
 The ALL AREAS tab of the worksheet provided a summary of all of the data area.